bkanawati/job-finder/README.md

 ![enter image description here](https://github.com/bkanawati/job-finder/blob/master/Screen%20Shot%202018-11-04%20at%209.03.29%20AM.png?raw=true)

--If a logo is NOT available, the logo of the provider will be displayed instead.
-(Github logo will be an example here)
+-If a logo is NOT available
+-The logo of the provider will be displayed instead.
+-(Github logo will be an example here)

 ![enter image description here](https://github.com/bkanawati/job-finder/blob/master/Screen%20Shot%202018-11-04%20at%209.00.52%20AM.png?raw=true)

 -Extra Feature:
 If a location or a position is not listed.
 A message "No Jobs found.." will be displayed.

 ![enter image description here](https://github.com/bkanawati/job-finder/blob/master/Screen%20Shot%202018-11-04%20at%2011.47.57%20AM.png?raw=true)

 WARNING:
 If such an error is displayed: